bacardi55/pimaton/README.md

 - Generate an image based on the taken pictures (rendered image is configurable but be careful and test the rendering :p)
 - Can use a template image as the base for the rendered picture (to add text or decoration around the thumbnails)
 - Print the image via cups (so a printer needs to be installed)
-- Only CLI mode for now (but GUI work has started)
+- TUI (=CLI) or GUI mode available.
+Both are very simple though and nothing fancy yet.
+- Multiple input to start taking pictures:
+    - In TUI: Only Keyboard (Return key)
+    - In GUI: Keyboard (Return key) **and/or** GUI button (can work with a mouse or directly via the Touchscreen if available)
-- Only Keyboard (TUI) or Touchscreen (GUI) input for now (GPIO and multiple input option coming soon)
+    - (GPIO option for both TUI and GUI coming soon)

 # How to install ?